home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 ## Discovering your config flow

 Home Assistant has a discovery integration that scans the network for available devices and services and will trigger the config flow of the appropriate integration.
-Discovery is limited to uPnP and zeroconf/mDNS.
+Discovery is limited to UPnP and zeroconf/mDNS.

 To have your integration be discovered, you will have to extend the [NetDisco library](https://github.com/home-assistant/netdisco) to be able to find your device.
 This is done by adding a new discoverable.
 [See the repository for examples of existing discoverable.](https://github.com/home-assistant/netdisco/tree/master/netdisco/discoverables)